Behnam-sn/Castle-Docusaurus/docs/ddd/tactical-design/architectural-patterns/layered-architecture.md

 Such as a web interface or a desktop application.

 However in modern systems,
-The presentation layer has a broader scope:
+The presentation layer has a broader scope.

-That is, all means for triggering the program’s behavior,
+That includes all means for triggering the program’s behavior;
 Both synchronous and asynchronous.

 For example: